-The Freedom of Information Act (FOIA), passed on 30 November 2000, created a general right of access to all types of recorded information held by English, Welsh and Northern Irish public authorities.
+The Freedom of Information Act (FOI), passed on 30 November 2000, created a general right of access to all types of recorded information held by English, Welsh and Northern Irish public authorities.
 It also sets out exemptions from that right and places a number of obligations on public authorities.

 Under the Freedom of Information Act 2000, all public authorities are required to adopt and maintain a publication scheme.
 The publication scheme helps to promote greater openness and accountability across the public sector.